Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Discussion

-EPSS shows more consistent but generally lower efficiency across both datasets compared to previous research.
+EPSS shows more consistent but generally lower efficiency across our analysis compared to previous research.
 This variation highlights the importance of understanding that machine learning-driven prediction models may perform differently across various organizational contexts and threat landscapes.
-Importantly, our integrated approach maintains stable performance characteristics across both datasets, suggesting that the framework is robust to different types of exploitation evidence and organizational monitoring capabilities.
+Importantly, our integrated approach maintains stable performance characteristics, suggesting that the framework is robust to different types of exploitation evidence and organizational monitoring capabilities.

 Figure~\ref{fig:efficiency_improvements} provides a comprehensive visualization of the operational improvements achieved by our Vulnerability Management Chaining framework.
 The dramatic efficiency gains and workload reductions demonstrated across multiple datasets highlight the transformative potential of systematic threat intelligence integration for organizational vulnerability management practices.